llpeterson/direct/framing.md

 several different protocols to illustrate the various points in the design space.
-Note that while we discuss framing in the context of point-to-point links, the problem is a fundamental one that must also be addressed in multiple-access networks like Ethernet and token rings.
+Note that while we discuss framing in the context of point-to-point links, the problem is a fundamental one that must also be addressed in multiple-access networks like Ethernet, Wi-Fi, and the celluar network.

 ## Byte-Oriented Protocols (BISYNC, PPP, DDCMP)